disarm-platform/fn-cv-hal/SPECS.md

   - `n_trials` - {integer} Required.
 Number of individuals examined/tested at each location (‘null’ for points without observations)
   - `n_positive` - {integer} Required.
 Number of individuals positive at each location (‘null’ for points without observations)
   - `id` - {string} Optional id for each point.
 Must be unique.
 If not provided, 1:n (where n is the number of Features in the FeatureCollection) will be used.
+  - Additional covariate values as obtained using [this](https://github.com/disarm-platform/fn-covariate-extractor/blob/master/SPECS.md) function.

 - `layer_names` - {array of strings} Optional.
 Default is to run with only latitude and longitude.
 Names relating to the covariate to use to model and predict.
+Corresponding layer must be present in `points`.
 See [here](https://github.com/disarm-platform/fn-covariate-extractor/blob/master/SPECS.md) for options.

+- `importance` - {boolean}.
+Should random forest importance (gini) be returned?
+Defaults to `TRUE`.

 ## Constraints